3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/git/git-github.md

 ## Assess - Independent Practice (8m)

-Use the internet and what you've learned today to answer the following questions with a partner:
+Use the internet and what you have learned today to answer the following questions with a partner:

 * How do I send changes to the staging area?
 * How do I check what is going to be committed?
 * How do I send the commits to GitHub?
 * Why do I write a commit message?
 * How do I check the status of my repository?
-* How does github know that I am allowed to push to a specific repo?
+* How does Github know that I am allowed to push to a specific repo?
 * What does remote mean, and what does it point to?
 * What is the whole process to push code from your local machine to github?
 * What is the difference between forking and cloning?